 a microwave oven.
 You

-can prepare steel-cut or rolled oats from scratch by microwaving them for on
+can prepare regular steel-cut or rolled oats from scratch by microwaving them on

-High for 1 1/2 to 2 minutes in a high-sided container with fat-free or 1% milk.
+High for 1 minute in a high-sided container with fat-free or 1% milk.

 - Prepare your oatmeal a few days ahead of time.
 It will stay fresh in a covered container in the refrigerator for up to five days.
 When it's time for breakfast, simply reheat a portion of the precooked oatmeal with one of the milk choices mentioned above.